Kanshiroron/docker-dev/README.md

 ### Commands

-The Golang image comes with two binaries, one to trigger a rebuild and another to trigger a restart of the application.
-Those two binaries can be found under the `/usr/local/bin/` folder of the docker image.
+The Golang image comes with three binaries, one to trigger a rebuild, another to trigger a restart of the application and the last to stop the application (if running).
+Those three binaries can be found under the `/usr/local/bin/` folder of the docker image.
 This folder is part of the `PATH`, so they are accessible everywhere.

 - `recompile`: recompiles the application and restarts it if the compilation succeeds (and if `COMPILE_ONLY` is not set to `true`).
 This may be usefull when modifications made are outside of the watched folder (like in the GOPATH).
 - `restart`: stops the running application and starts it again (has no effect if `COMPILE_ONLY` is set to `true`).